murphyka/information_explorable/info_decomp.md

 However, later we'll want to use other errors like RMSE, so we opted for consistency.

 <a class='footend' key='xor'></a>
+<digits>XOR</digits> is unique among the logic gates in that the error is slow to decrease in the low-information regime, and in the greater discrepancy between optimal and suboptimal information allocations.
 Look at the difference in error between half a bit from each town and one bit from either town.
 The difference in error is large for XOR while it's almost nothing for the other logic gates.